 A friend of Clark Gable took her young son to his home for a visit.
 As they were about to leave, the boy pointed to the Oscar that Gable had won and asked, “May I have this?”

-“Sure,” answered Gable, giving it to the child.
+“Sure,” answered Gable, giving the Oscar to the child.

 “Give it back immediately,” shouted the mother in shock.

 “Oh, no,” said Gable.
 “Keep it.
 Having the Oscar around doesn’t mean anything to me.
-Earning them does.”
+Earning it does.”

 Focusing on the future has many benefits.
 Paul boldly declared that “I am still not all I should be!
 But I am focusing all my energies on this one thing: Forgetting the past and looking forward to what lies ahead I strain to reach the end of the race.”

-Paul had great reasons to want to forget the past – he persecuted Christians and even had them killed.
-He held them in great contempt creating fear and anxiety among them.
-But, he also had accomplished many outstanding things for Christ when he wrote these words.
-In all reality he could have “stayed stuck” for one reason or another: either the wrongs he had done from feelings of guilt or false pride for his service to his Lord.
+Paul had excellent reasons to want to forget the past - he persecuted Christians and even had them killed.
+He held them in great contempt, creating fear and anxiety among them.
+But, he also accomplished many outstanding things for Christ before he wrote these words.
+In all reality, he could have “stayed stuck” for one reason or another: either feelings of guilt from the evil things he had done to Christians or a sense of false pride for his exemplary service to his Lord.

-These are two traps every Christian faces: our failures and our successes.
-Either one can destroy what God has called us to do.
-We must always move forward!
+These are two traps that every Christian faces: our failures and our successes.
+Either trap can destroy or defeat what God is calling us to do.
+We must avoid the “traps” and move forward!